eugencic/adtelligent-internship/README.md

 ## Run the application

 Before running the application, make sure [Docker](https://www.docker.com/) is installed.
-Type this commands in the root folder.
+Type these commands in the root folder.

 ```bash
 docker compose up